 - order you to do more precise tests at a police station

-- take away your driver’s license for 24 hours
+- take away your driver’s license

 - seize your vehicle

 Refusing to go to the police station for further tests is also a crime.

 If arrested, you have the right to remain silent but you must give your name, address and other information to confirm your identity.

 For more information, read our article Rights During a Detention or Arrest.

 At the police station, you might be asked to do other tests to measure the exact amount of alcohol or drugs in your blood.